centrica-engineering/nucleus-docs/docs/foundations/viewports.md

 ### Our Figma library

 Our current Figma library is based on our Sketch library.
 Note that there are a few differences that make use of Figma's Autolayout functionality etc. This may evolve and change over the next release to further take advantage of things such as Component Variants properties etc. that will make the process of altering states and the like much slicker.

-Unlike the Sketch library, the Figma library is published though Figma instead of releasing on GitHub.
+Unlike the Sketch library, the Figma library is published through Figma instead of it being released on GitHub.
 Access to this first version is currently by invitation only.
-Please get in touch on our [Teams channel](https://teams.microsoft.com/l/channel/19%3ac806c8b36aec4218ae469b1d0ff6a4c3%40thread.tacv2/General?groupId=1f9c2411-216b-42a8-9bb0-c51f28ff5071&tenantId=a603898f-7de2-45ba-b67d-d35fb519b2cf) should you want to use it and we can help you get set up.
+Please get in touch on our [Teams channel](https://teams.microsoft.com/l/channel/19%3ac806c8b36aec4218ae469b1d0ff6a4c3%40thread.tacv2/General?groupId=1f9c2411-216b-42a8-9bb0-c51f28ff5071&tenantId=a603898f-7de2-45ba-b67d-d35fb519b2cf) should you want to use it so we can help you get set up.